 What could be more practical for a man caught between the Scylla of a literary culture and the Charybdis of post-literate technology to make himself a raft of ad copy?
 He is behaving like Poe’s sailor in the Maelstrom who studied the action of the whirlpool and survives.
 May not it be our job in the new electronic age to study the action of the new vortex on the body of the older cultures?
 (The Gutenberg Galaxy, 77)

-While Meredith’s “creating of certain nobler races” might strikes us today as dubious and dangerous, McLuhan’s larger (if less grandiose) goal could certainly be thought to have concerned human and even biological survival “now very dimly imagined”.
+While Meredith’s “creating of certain nobler races” might strikes us today as dubious and potentially dangerous, McLuhan’s larger (if less grandiose) goal could certainly be thought to have concerned human and even biological survival “now very dimly imagined”.

 - At the end of his thesis at 117, McLuhan cited a part of this passage for a fifth (!) time: “certain nobler races now very dimly imagined”.
 A trace of this early citation may possibly be found in McLuhan’s remark 30 years later: “The bomb is our environment.
 The bomb is of higher learning all compact, the extension division of the university.” (‘Notes on Burroughs’, 1964) ↩